msmiller/msmiller.github.io/_posts/2018-05-04-so-many-frameworks-so-little-time.md

 And I do think I'll transition my active JS code to VueJS.
 I really wish there was tighter coupling to Rails, like what Hyperloop had promised.
 Or at least a "preferred way" to integrate Rails and VueJS.
 Maybe in time.

+And, at the end of the day, I realized there's nothing wrong with Rails.
+With 5.2 there's WebPacker and ActiveStorage which makes it a really solid platform.
+No, it's not as quick and responsive as a PWA ... but you can build a PWA driven and served by a Rails back-end.
+So you can use Rails for your account admin, content creation, and settings and what-not (where you need lots of forms that don't really demand high performance), and then use PWA's and Apps for your day-to-day functionality ... and Rails can be either the application server or the object broker, depending on what it's talking to.